-Perspective | The Border Patrol is the wrong solution for the problems at the border
+Perspective | Border Patrol is the wrong solution for the problems at the border

 The result was predictable and horrifying: Border Patrol agents allegedly kidnapped and raped migrants, trafficked drugs and humans, sexually abused children and engaged in domestic abuse.
 One agent is even accused of being a serial killer.
 (Another agent’s drug smuggling operation with the Gulf Cartel was uncovered after one of his smuggling colleagues was decapitated by the cartel.)
 On duty, its agents reportedly killed with impunity and relied on aggressive use-of-force and pursuit policies far at odds with modern law enforcement.
 An agent who was indicted on a charge of using his patrol truck to run down and hit a Guatemalan migrant — and then allegedly lied about the incident — repeatedly used racial slurs in text messages and referred in one to migrants as “disgusting,” “subhuman” and “unworthy of being kindling for a fire.”

-The wrong people hired for the wrong reasons combined to create what for nearly 15 years now has been the most corrupt federal law enforcement agency in the nation — even though, in what might pass as good news, the arrests of its personnel have slowed from the nearly decade-long pace where a CBP officer or Border Patrol agent was arrested almost every single day for corruption or misconduct.
+The wrong people hired for the wrong reasons combined to create what for nearly 15 years now has been the most corrupt federal law enforcement agency in the nation — even though, in what might pass as good news, the arrests of its personnel have slowed from the nearly decade-long pace in which a CBP officer or Border Patrol agent was arrested almost every single day for corruption or misconduct.

-Today, in many ways, the Border Patrol seems even more lawless than ever: The agents’ union saw its political power swell during the Trump years and its leaders become Fox News regulars, and it felt emboldened and unleashed to mistreat and abuse migrants all-but systemically.
-All of that grew worse amid Donald Trump’s ongoing mismanagement of DHS, which so broke the department and abused the normal functioning of government that for much of his administration’s final year, DHS couldn’t even convince a federal judge that someone was legally in charge of the nation’s third-largest Cabinet department.
+Today, in many ways, Border Patrol seems even more lawless than ever: The agents’ union saw its political power swell during the Trump years and its leaders become Fox News regulars, and it felt emboldened and unleashed to mistreat and abuse migrants all but systemically.
+All of that grew worse amid President Donald Trump’s ongoing mismanagement of DHS, which so broke the department and abused the normal functioning of government that for much of his administration’s final year, DHS couldn’t even convince a federal judge that someone was legally in charge of the nation’s third-largest Cabinet department.

-The migrant surges across the southern borders have gone through multiple phases and chapters — there was the “unaccompanied children” crisis of the Obama administration, the “migrant caravans” of the Trump years, now the Haitian crisis for Biden.
-But they all share the same fundamentals: Largely peaceful and desperate refugees, driven by violence or economic instability to our borders, seeking to avail themselves of a legal international right to asylum.
+The migrant surges across the southern border have gone through multiple phases and chapters — there was the “unaccompanied children” crisis of the Obama administration, the “migrant caravans” of the Trump years, now the Haitian crisis for President Biden.
+But they all share the same fundamentals: largely peaceful and desperate refugees, driven by violence or economic instability to our borders, seeking to avail themselves of a legal international right to asylum.
 Yes, there are surely some criminals hidden among the crowds, but these are not populations running across the border en masse today.

-Five years ago, during the height of the crisis of unaccompanied children and as the Republican Party convened to nominate Trump for president, I spent a night driving the border in the Rio Grande Valley with the man President Biden appointed this August to head the Border Patrol.
+Five years ago, during the height of the crisis of unaccompanied children and as the Republican Party convened to nominate Trump for president, I spent a night driving the border in the Rio Grande Valley with the man Biden appointed this August to head Border Patrol.
 Back then, Raul Ortiz was the deputy head patrol agent for the Rio Grande Valley sector, the center of the migrant surge.
 As dusk fell, he drove me around the levees and fields that marked the U.S. side of the Mexican border.

 In about a half-hour, we found 37 migrants.
 It was all as routine as a parking ticket; the four groups we found — mostly that night from El Salvador, part of the so-called Northern Triangle of Central America that has driven much of the U.S. migration in recent years — all happily sought out our Border Patrol truck, eager to turn themselves in and seek asylum.
 They didn’t need to be met with armed agents; they would have happily surrendered to me, in khakis and a button-down shirt, holding a notebook and pen.

-The moment has stuck with me in all the years since, as we’ve weathered one “border crisis” after another — including the heated episodes of the Trump administration’s inhumane child-separation policy — because it’s clear that the Border Patrol is simply the wrong tool.
+The moment has stuck with me in all the years since, as we’ve weathered one “border crisis” after another — including the heated episodes of the Trump administration’s inhumane child separation policy — because it’s clear that Border Patrol is simply the wrong tool.

-We’ve made the same mistake on the border that we made in the War on Terror abroad: Just as the U.S. military was a poor match and a blunt instrument when precision was called for — young lieutenants and captains in MRAPs outmatched for the delicate and generation-long project of nation building and encouraging the growth of civil society — armed law enforcement personnel, trained to confront drug cartels, are spending day in and day out on what has been primarily a humanitarian mission for the last decade.
+We’ve made the same mistake on the border that we made in the war on terror abroad: Just as the U.S. military was a poor match and a blunt instrument when precision was called for — young lieutenants and captains in MRAPs outmatched for the delicate and generation-long project of nation-building and encouraging the growth of civil society — armed law enforcement personnel, trained to confront drug cartels, are spending day in and day out on what has been primarily a humanitarian mission for the past decade.

-The images of the horse-mounted frontier-style Border Patrol cowboys facing down arriving Haitian migrants crystallized the problem.
+The images of the horse-mounted, frontier-style Border Patrol cowboys facing down arriving Haitian migrants crystallized the problem.
 This isn’t what those agents signed up for — and they shouldn’t be doing it.
 And they’re clearly not happy; CBP remains at the bottom of government-wide morale and satisfaction surveys.
 The agency’s “mission match” between employees and skills ranks 399 out of 411 components in the entire federal government, according to the most recent “Best Places to Work” survey by the Partnership for Public Service.

-The country is a decade overdue building the capacity to respond adequately and competently to border crises — crisis that will only get worse as the effects of climate change upend economies, destroy livelihoods and literally flood the world’s poorest countries.
+The country is a decade overdue building the capacity to respond adequately and competently to border crises — crises that will only get worse as the effects of climate change upend economies, destroy livelihoods and literally flood the world’s poorest countries.

-Now three administrations have failed to build what we actually need along the border: A well-skilled and robustly staffed agency that can step in to take over the routine processing of asylum-seeking migrants and refugees, one that approaches them not as a security threat but as the international legal responsibility that it actually is — and an agency that views those at the border as suffering humans, not “illegal aliens.”
+Now three administrations have failed to build what we actually need along the border: a well-skilled and robustly staffed agency that can step in to take over the routine processing of asylum-seeking migrants and refugees, one that approaches them not as a security threat but as the international legal responsibility that it actually is — and an agency that views those at the border as suffering humans, not “illegal aliens.”

 Right now, this role is split between three agencies across two different Cabinet departments, all woefully understaffed and under-resourced: CBP intercepts and detains incoming asylum seekers, who then are handed off to Immigration and Customs Enforcement for detention and removal or to the Department of Health and Human Services’s Office of Refugee Resettlement.
 Each agency is critically poor at its role — bureaucratic weaknesses and cultural faults that harm people, traumatize families, prolong misery and, ultimately, fail U.S. taxpayers and the migrants they’re working with alike.

-A new front-line border refugee and migrant agency, staffed by people trained in trauma care, social services and medical needs, would allow the Border Patrol to focus on what its agents want to do: Catch smugglers.
+A new front-line border refugee and migrant agency, staffed by people trained in trauma care, social services and medical needs, would allow Border Patrol to focus on what its agents want to do: Catch smugglers.
 There are real threats at our southern and northern borders, and none of them are Haitians seeking asylum.
 There’s no need for CBP to deploy hundreds of armed agents and sworn officers to do what is effectively thousands of interviews and tons of paperwork processing.

-We are nearly a decade overdue to redeploy our law enforcement resources on doing actual law enforcement — trying to catch the people who don’t want to get found by the Border Patrol.
-Dividing our official response between what the Border Patrol calls “give-ups” — those who turn themselves in willingly and are coming for what agents see as humanitarian reasons — and “runaways” — the criminals, smugglers or border-crossers with more nefarious intent — would help make the situation much more manageable and humane.
-Because by now, the Border Patrol has proven that it’s the wrong organization to ask to do the whole job.
+We are nearly a decade overdue to redeploy our law enforcement resources on doing actual law enforcement — trying to catch the people who don’t want to get found by Border Patrol.
+Dividing our official response between what Border Patrol calls “give-ups” — those who turn themselves in willingly and are coming for what agents see as humanitarian reasons — and “runaways” — the criminals, smugglers or border crossers with more nefarious intent — would help make the situation much more manageable and humane.
+Because by now, Border Patrol has proved that it’s the wrong organization to ask to do the whole job.